NimbleFins Best Savings Accounts Guide

 AccountNotice PeriodRate (AER variable)Minimum deposit

-Best fixed savings accounts
+Best fixed rate accounts

 If you’re happy to lock away cash, here are the best fixed-rate savings accounts for you to consider: